Downster/soundclout/readme.md

    `npx dotenv sequelize db:migrate` &&
    `npx dotenv sequelize db:seed:all`

-6. Start the app using:
+6. Start the app using in both the frontend and backend directories:

    `npm start`